priyanshuxdev/SubSentinel/README.md

-# Subscriptions Management and Tracking API
+# SubSentinel - Subscription Management and Tracking API

 A RESTful API built with Node.js and Express for tracking subscriptions.
 This application helps users manage their various subscriptions, send renewal reminders, and track payment status.